Brad Cowan

-Brad Cowan (born October 26, 1998) is a professional Canadian football linebacker for the Calgary Stampeders of the Canadian Football League (CFL).
+Brad Cowan (born October 26, 1998) is a Canadian professional football linebacker.
+He has played for the Ottawa Redblacks and Calgary Stampeders of the Canadian Football League (CFL).

 University career

 Cowan played U Sports football for the Wilfrid Laurier Golden Hawks from 2016 to 2019.
 In his first year, he was a backup while playing on special teams and was a member of the 2016 Yates Cup championship team.
 However, he sat out the 2018 season due to a wrist injury he suffered during the offseason.
 Cowan played in 23 regular season games where he had 84 tackles, 3.5 sacks, two pass breakups, and one forced fumble.

 Professional career

 Ottawa Redblacks

-Cowan was drafted in the sixth round, 47th overall, by his hometown Ottawa Redblacks in the 2020 CFL Draft and signed with the team on January 15, 2021.
+Cowan was drafted in the sixth round, 47th overall, by his hometown Ottawa Redblacks in the 2020 CFL draft and signed with the team on January 15, 2021.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 Instead, he made his professional debut the following year on August 21, 2021, against the Saskatchewan Roughriders.
 He played in three games and did not record any statistics before being placed on the practice roster on September 21, 2021, and then being outright released four days later.